Safro94/Safro94/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other passionate developers
-- 🥅 2021 Goals: Contribute to Open Source projects
+- 🥅 2022 Goals: Contribute to Open Source projects
-- ⚡ Fun fact: I love going to the gym and travelling to new places.

 ### Connect with me: